GriffinDuck/LimaCharlie-EDR-Lab/README.md

 To test my security measures, I executed the C2 attack and created detection rules to alert administrators of any suspicious activity.
 This lab project aimed to demonstrate the importance of having robust security measures in place to protect against cyber attacks.

-The architecture of the project consists of the following components:
+The Technologies and Tools used during this project:

-- Virtual Box NatNetwork
+* Virtual Box NatNetwork
-- Virtual Machines
+* Virtual Machines
-  + (1 windows, 1 linux)
+  + Windows 11
+  + Ubuntu Server 22.04
-- LimaCharlieEDR
+* LimaCharlieEDR
-- Silver Server
+* Silver Server

 ## Labbing